construction worker in PPE on a mine site looking towards a haulage truck

 1. Compliance Tickets Are Non-Negotiable

-No matter your trade — whether it’s carpentry, electrical, plumbing, or plant operation — you’ll need the right compliance tickets to work legally and safely in Australia.
-For example and some of the most commonly known compliance tickets include:
+No matter your trade — carpentry, electrical, plumbing, or plant operation — you’ll need the right compliance tickets to work legally and safely in Australia.
+Some of the most commonly known include:

 • White Card – Required for all construction-related jobs